tapani-hopkins/QR-reader-ZMUT/README.md

 NB.
 The reader tries to read only specimen codes, but it may accept *any* barcode shown to the webcam.
 If you've accidentally scanned e.g. a clothes tag, you can prevent it becoming a formal museum specimen by deleting it from the .csv and .txt file :smiley:

 #### ZMUTchange.java
-**Not ready yet**

 A barcode reader for modifying specimen data in Kotka. (e.g. to add an identification) Reads specimen barcodes from a webcam, then saves them and the changes to be made to them in Kotka format.
 It will create two files:
 - a .csv file which can be saved as excel and imported into Kotka.
 This contains the ID:s, namespaces and the changed data fields of all the scanned specimens.
 - a .txt file with a list of the scanned specimens.
 This can be pasted into the Kotka search field to view the specimens.

 The files are created in the folder 'ZMUT changes' and given a distinct timestamp.
-New files are created after 1000 specimens (files larger than this cannot be imported into Kotka).
+New files are created after 1000 specimens (files larger than this cannot be imported into Kotka), or whenever new data fields are selected.

 #### ZMUTmove.java
 **Not ready yet**